The Hook

-The Hook, or the Hookman, is an urban legend about a killer with a pirate-like hook for a hand attacking a couple in a parked car.
+The Hook, or the Hookman, is an American urban legend about a killer with a pirate-like hook for a hand attacking a couple in a parked car.

-In many versions of the story, the killer is typically portrayed as a faceless, silhouetted old man wearing a raincoat and rain hat that conceals most of his features, especially his face.
+In many versions of the story, the killer is typically portrayed as a faceless, silhouetted old man wearing a raincoat and rain hat that conceals his features.

 The story is thought to date from at least the mid-1950s, and gained significant attention when it was reprinted in the advice column Dear Abby in 1960.
 It has since become a morality archetype in popular culture, and has been referenced in various horror films.

 Legend

-The basic premise involves a young couple cuddling in a car with the radio playing.
+The basic premise involves a young couple making out in a car with the radio playing.
 Suddenly, a news bulletin reports that a serial killer with a hook has just escaped from a nearby institution.
 For varying reasons, they decide to leave quickly.
 In the end, once they get back to the woman's house, the killer's hook is either found hanging from the door handle or embedded into the door itself.
 Different variations include a scraping sound on the car door.
 Some versions start the same way, but have the couple spotting the killer, warning others, and then narrowly escaping with the killer holding onto the car's roof.
 In another version, the woman sees a shadowy figure watching the couple from nearby.
 The man leaves to confront the figure, who then suddenly disappears.
 Thinking that his date just imagined it, the man returns to the car only to see that the woman has been brutally murdered with a hook.